PROJECT OVERVIEW

 • It’s now much easier for owners to onboard and pay their employees, prepare team hours, and get a complete picture of their finances

-1. On the Payroll page, select the Get Started button to begin
+1. On the Payroll page, select Set Up Payroll

-2. Add details about the business — business structure, location, and payroll schedule.
-Users need to complete a FEIN Assignment Form (Form CP575)
+2. Add details about the business: business structure, location, and payroll schedule

 3. Set up a bank account